Fett-Mops/Game-Of-Live-SenseHat/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Secret
-In the secrete i would have done a rick roll yet it is very hard to recognize without the audio on a 8x8 display (it plays the audio if your earphones ar connected) thats why i decidet to use the Bad Apple as an alternative. it is more recognizable because of the contrast( the whole video is black white). also i recomend to put a paper above the display because it blends the LED's thogether. here if you want to use ["Never Gonna Give You Up"](https://www.youtube.com/watch?v=dQw4w9WgXcQ) by Rick Astley you have to push the joistick down in the pause or home mode but if you push left it will play ["Bad Apple"](https://www.youtube.com/watch?v=FtutLA63Cp8) form ZUN.
+In the secrete i would have done a rick roll yet it is very hard to recognize without the audio on a 8x8 display (it plays the audio if your earphones are connected) thats why i decidet to use the Bad Apple as an alternative. it is more recognizable because of the contrast( the whole video is black&white).
+Also i recomend to put a paper above the display because it blends the LED's thogether. here if you want to use ["Never Gonna Give You Up"](https://www.youtube.com/watch?v=dQw4w9WgXcQ) by Rick Astley you have to push the joistick down in the pause or home mode but if you push left it will play ["Bad Apple"](https://www.youtube.com/watch?v=FtutLA63Cp8) form ZUN.

-if there is someone who really wants to have there own video implemented write an issue or contact me in another way. i know how to implement that but i didnt fellt the need because i already have all the options i could wish for :)
+if there is someone who really wants to have there own video implemented write an issue or contact me in another way.
+I know how to implement that but i didnt fellt the need because i already have all the options i could wish for :) or you can do it yourself by modifying the code and convert a mp4 to frames via vid_to_frames.py.